lwoiton/webserv/README.md

 ## Our Approach

-In tackling this project, We have adopted the following approach:
+In tackling this project, we have adopted the following approach:

 1. Extensive research on HTTP protocols and server architectures.
 2. Careful study of relevant RFCs to ensure compliance with HTTP standards.